 The digital frontline can be defined as any digital means that connects the company to the user and is visible to the user, whether the user is a customer or a partner, or whether the customer is internal or external.

 Customer experience is at the heart of all digital frontline activities.
-Digital frontline is a crucial area as it is the very area where the emerging business focus and growth possibilities reside and where digital transformation happens through speed and agility.
+Digital frontline is a crucial area as it is the key area where the emerging business focus and growth possibilities reside and where digital transformation happens through speed and agility.
 Digital apps and web, as well as digital enterprises, enable the creation of new business possibilities around customer experience, digital business and internet of things (IoT) services.

-Traditional information technology management function (or IT) needs to become the technology backbone that is responsible for development, and management of digital and administrative solutions in a professional way.
+Traditional information technology management function (or IT) should be the technology backbone that is responsible for development, and management of digital and administrative solutions in a professional way.
 The technology backbone consists of all information technology systems and processes that support the running of the businesses operations, through the management of end-user services, plus enterprise and business applications.
 It is where the essential business asset of a company resides, and the purpose is to provide operational efficiency to the company through reliability, security and scalability.

 Technology exists within many areas of the enterprise today.
 Often this technology is outside of the influence of the traditional CIO and technology function.
 Every business is different, and the type, location and amount of technology will rightly vary within each area.

-We define four distinct categories of technology: Customer interfacing technology, product technology, operational technology and business process technology.
+We define four distinct categories of technology: customer interfacing technology, product technology, operational technology and business process technology.

 Figure 1.1.2 Business Technology domains